TravelXML/GraphQL-MySQL-API-with-JWT-Authentication-and-Rate-Limiting/readme.md

 Rate limiting is implemented using Redis to ensure that each user cannot exceed a defined number of requests per second.

+### Why Rate Limiting?

+Rate limiting helps to protect your API from abuse and ensures fair usage among users.
+It prevents a single user from overwhelming the system, thus maintaining the performance and availability of the API for all users.

+### Implementation Strategy

+We use Redis to store and manage the request counts for each user.
+The rate limiter checks the number of requests made by a user within a specified time window and allows or blocks the request based on the configured limits.

 ### RateLimiter.php

 ```php